Talcum Powder Lawyer

 When he released the results, Johnson and Johnson contacted him to discuss his observations and evidence.
 As a result, he suggested taking talc and baby powder products off the market.

 In February 2020, the FDA (Food and Drug Administration) held a meeting for public awareness on the testing methods used to identify asbestos in cosmetic products and talcum powder.
 The following month, the federal administration issued updates on their results.

-Some of the results show that out of fifty-one samples of talc powder and cosmetic products, including blush, nine samples tested positive for asbestos, and forty-three were found to be negative.
+Some of the results show that out of fifty-one samples of talc powder and cosmetic talc products, including blush, nine samples tested positive for asbestos, and forty-three were found to be negative.

-However, the organization says that there is only minimal scientific evidence of a correlation between Ovarian Cancer and the use of talcum powder.
+However, the organization says that there is only minimal scientific evidence of a correlation between Ovarian Cancer and talcum powder.

 Status of Lawsuits Filed Against Johnson & Johnson

 Baby powder litigation is an active area of federal and state law.
 Lawsuits alleging a link between talcum powder and ovarian cancer - and manufacturers withheld information about that link - have made headlines, thanks to jury verdicts in the millions and billions of dollars.